mashup96/admin-books-app/README.md

 ## Screenshot to consult
 In the `screenshot-webapp` folder there are all screenshot related to the web application pages. <br/>
 In the `screenshot-firebase` folder there are all screenshot of how cloud firestore documents are structured.

+## Use of security rules to access data